Living with Machines OCR hack

 should be recognised as ‘The PRODUCE OF THE BRITISH MINES.’ by the OCR Software.

 OCR has been an ongoing research area since the early days of computing.
 Though great improvements have been made in the accuracy of OCR it is not a solved problem.
-Although computers often achieve a high level of accuracy (i.e. over 95%) on
+Although computers often achieve a high level of accuracy (i.e. over 95%) on modern well-formatted text they can struggle with recognising historical fonts.
+The quality of the OCR can be impacted by the quality of the digitised image, the original item, formating of the item, the typography used and the software used to produce the OCR.

 Working with text produced through OCR produces challenges.
 If words are not properly recognised then they won’t appear in searches for this word.
 For example, if we want to find all the uses of the word ‘machine’ and it has been recognised as ‘mach1n£’ by the OCR software, our search won’t find a match even though this term appeared in the original source material.
 Generalised across our whole corpus these types of errors produced by the OCR may skew our results.
 If we wanted to explore the mentions of a particular type of machine, or place, across our newspaper corpus we may find our results skewed by OCR errors.
 This skew may be influenced by the year the newspaper was produced (assuming the quality of the original items correlates to age) or it may vary more unevenly depending on a range of other factors.